EECS150/fpga_labs_sp24/lab4/README.md

 Use `leds[0]` to display the frequency adjustment mode.
 The other `leds` can be set as you wish.

 Since we now have a working button parser, we will use an explicit reset signal (`rst`) to make sure our registers don't hold undefined values (`X`) during simulation, and to gain the ability to reset our circuits at runtime.

-When `rst` is high on a rising clock edge, you should reset any registers in your circuit and reset the square wave frequency to 440 Hz.
+When `rst` is high on a rising clock edge, you should be in:
+- 440 Hz square wave frequency
+- Linear incrementing mode

+by resetting all registers in your circuit to known values.

 **Manually copy your DAC** from `lab3/src/dac.v` to `lab4/src/dac.v`. **Use the new `rst` signal** to reset registers inside your DAC *instead of* using initial values.
 Example:
 ```verilog